 \section{Introduction}

-Conformation of a spread-out Bragg peak (SOBP) to a tumor is the essence of radiotherapy with proton and ion beams.
-In a conventional broad-beam system, the conformation is achieved with a range compensator.\cite{Urie-1983} In National Institute of Radiological Sciences (NIRS) and some other facilities,\cite{Hishikawa-2004, Ohno-2011} high-density polyethylene (PE) has been used for the material of carbon-ion range compensators.\cite{Kanematsu-2007} Recently, it was revealed that range shifting with PE would cause extra attenuation of carbon ions by 0.45\%/cm as compared to water.\cite{Kanematsu-2013} Its effect to dose, which may be hopefully moderated by secondary-particle contribution, has been long ignored in treatment planning and delivery.
-In the mean time, it is rather urgent to assess its clinical influence, which is the purpose of this study.
+The essence of radiotherapy with carbon-ion beams is conformation of a spread-out Bragg peak (SOBP), which is a delivered high-dose region concurrently enhanced by relative biological effectiveness (RBE), to a tumor.
+In a conventional broad-beam system, a custom-shaped range compensator shortens extra beam range in the field to minimize exposure of normal tissue beyond the tumor.\cite{Urie-1983} At the National Institute of Radiological Sciences (NIRS), the range compensators have variable water-equivalent (WE) thickness between 0.3 cm and 20 cm.
+For the material, high-density polyethylene (PE) has been commonly used in carbon-ion radiotherapy facilities.\cite{Kanai-1999, Hishikawa-2004, Ohno-2011}

+It was revealed recently that range shifting with PE would cause extra attenuation of carbon ions by 0.45\%/cm as compared to water,\cite{Kanematsu-2013} due to non water equivalence in nuclear interactions originated from compositional differences.
+In dosimetry, dose to water is often measured in non-water phantom with correction by fluence correction factor, which is a predetermined ratio of dose-in-water to dose-to-water in the phantom.
+The fluence correction factor varies among beams, materials, and depths and can be specifically determined by experiment or Monte Carlo simulation.\cite{Palmans-2002, Schneider-2002, Al-Sulaiti-2010, Luhr-2011, Moyers-2011, Al-Sulaiti-2012, Palmans-2013, Rossomme-2013}

-In the standard dosimetry, dosimetric difference of medium from water is accounted to fluence correction factor, which is the ratio of dose in water to dose-to-water in the medium, to be determined for specific beams and materials by experiment or Monte Carlo simulation.\cite{Palmans 2002, Schneider 2002, Al-Sulaiti 2010, Luhr 2011, Al-Sulaiti 2012} Inconveniently, clinical carbon-ion beams are specific to facilities with a wide variety of energies and modulations.
-In addition, relative biological effectiveness (RBE) varies with depth differently in these beams.
-These complexities would naturally demand radical simplification in physical and biological modeling of the PE effect for clinical dose evaluation.
+The non water equivalence in nuclear interactions has been long ignored in treatment planning, beam delivery, and clinical studies.
+It is therefore urgent to assess realistic influence of the PE range compensators on carbon-ion radiotherapy.
+The PE effect on dose can be evaluated in the same manner as for the fluence correction factor, which would, however, be impractical because clinical carbon-ion beams are specific to facilities with a wide variety of energies and range modulations.
+In addition, RBE of the carbon-ion beams varies with depth in water.
+These complexities would naturally demand radical simplification in physical and biological modeling of the PE effect to enable clinical dose evaluation.